meelgroup/barbarik/README.md

 Please make appropriate changes to code for CustomSampler

+## Comparison with SearchTreeSampler

+For easy comparison we provide a (modified) binary for SearchTreeSampler.
+[Source](https://github.com/RafaelTupynamba/quicksampler/tree/master/STS).

+## Comparison with SearchTreeSampler

+For easy comparison we provide a binary for SCALMC.
+[Source](https://github.com/RafaelTupynamba/quicksampler/tree/master/STS).

 ## How to Cite

 If you use Barbarik, please cite the following paper : [AAAI'19](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-cm.pdf).
 Here is [BIB file](https://www.comp.nus.edu.sg/~meel/bib/CM19.bib)